MS Accountants

 Accountant

-CPA (Australia) · ACMA, Chartered Institute of Management Accountants (UK) · Advanced Diploma in Business Administration, Association of Business Executives (UK)
+CPA (Australia) · ACMA, Chartered Institute of Management Accountants (UK) · Registered BAS Agent · Advanced Diploma in Business Administration, Association of Business Executives (UK)

-An accountant with the firm since 2025, bringing at least 15 years of working experience in Australia, preceded by many years in Sri Lanka in the commercial sector and in professional accounting firms, including EY.
-A CPA and an associate of the Chartered Institute of Management Accountants in the UK, Lakshika is currently studying to become a registered tax agent.
+An accountant with the firm since 2024, bringing at least 15 years of working experience in Australia, preceded by many years in Sri Lanka in the commercial sector and in professional accounting firms, including EY.
+A CPA, an associate of the Chartered Institute of Management Accountants in the UK, and a registered BAS agent, Lakshika is currently studying to become a registered tax agent.
 She prepares compliance work for the firm's clients, largely independently, under Niroshi's supervision.

 Ms Eshani Rathnayake